AP Attendee Logistics

 Please note: Street parking on-campus is a combination of Augsburg and City of Minneapolis controlled-streets.
 Green and white signs indicate City of Minneapolis parking.
 Pay close attention to hour limits.
 City of Minneapolis patrols often and will ticket violators.

-There are designated Handicap Parking Spaces on campus, please refer to Parking Map.
+There are designated Handicap Parking Spaces on campus.
 A Handicap placard must be displayed, or Handicap plates must be on vehicle to park in these spaces.
-It is also necessary to display the parking permit that will be e-mailed to registered participants.
+It is also necessary to display the parking permit, available for download above.

 Bicycles may only be parked and locked to official bicycle racks.
 Bicycles parked along fences, handrails, or signposts will be impounded.
 Unclaimed bicycles will be donated to local bicycle restoration organizations.